-This switch implements three priority modes based on port, on 802.1P or on DSCP.
+This switch implements two priority modes based on port and on 802.1P.
 The port-based QoS mode supports four priority queues.
 The port priority queues are labeled as 1, 2, 3, and 4.

 On this page you can configure and view QoS mode and the port-based priority setting.